During a prospect meeting, it’s not just about asking the right questions. It’s also about asking the right questions at the right time.

 Before salespeople go into a meeting, it’s important that they know what questions to ask.
 The questions, the order in which they ask them and the words they choose are all critically important.

 I’ll end this article with a final anecdote.
 Someone I know, Bill, went to a sales training program where he learned to ask certain questions during prospect meetings.
 I saw Bill at a networking function, and he told me that he didn’t like the responses he was receiving from the first question he asked during his prospect meetings.
-I asked him what his first question was at these meetings, he told me, “My first question is, ‘Tell me why I’m here?’”
-I saved Bill thousands of dollars in consulting fees by telling him to simply stop asking that question and to ponder this thought instead: “If you don’t like the answers you’re getting to your questions, change your questions.”
+I asked him what his first question was at these meetings, he told me, “My first question is, ‘Why am I’m here?’”
+I told Bill, “If you don’t like the answers to your questions, ask different questions.
+You will get a different response.”
 When it comes to questions, first remember to ask them.
 Then, make sure to ask the right questions at the right time.
 And, if you want a different response, change the question.